Tianshui Tram: History

+On June 18, 2025, most of the second phase opened for passengers: Wulipu to Jingkun Xijun Sanzhong and Yangpodong to Tianshui Jichang, while the airport to Yingchuan Hekou terminus section is still under construction.

 Background

-Public transport in Tianshui is almost solely serviced by bus routes.
-The Tianshui Tram will be the first rail transport in Tianshui for local transit.
+Public transport in Tianshui was almost solely serviced by bus routes before.
+The Tianshui Tram is the first rail transport in Tianshui for local transit.
 Due to the spatial layout of Tianshui in an east-west river valley, all planned lines will roughly follow the river.
 Tianshui government chose China Railway Signal & Communication (CRSC) to develop the tram line under a design-build-operate contract.
-The system will be the first revenue service of CRSC's new tram subsidiary, and will also function as a demonstration of their technology.
+The system is the first revenue service of CRSC's new tram subsidiary, and will also function as a demonstration of their technology.

 Lines

-There are 3 lines planned, of which as of 2019, only phase 1 on Line 1 has been built.
-Line 1 has been opened on May 1, 2020.
+Originally there was 3 lines being planned for the Tianshui network with a long-term perspective of an addition of two more lines.

-Line 1 consists of a main line from Jiekou Town to Economic Development Zone, and a branch line from Yangpodong to Tianshui Railway Station.
-Among them, the main line (Jiekou Town to Economic Development Zone) is a main rail transit line in Tianshui City that crosses the east-west main urban area, connecting the main urban areas of Qinzhou and Maiji districts, while taking into account the main towns and economic development zones around the main urban area.
+Line 1 was consisting of a main line from Jiekou Town to Economic Development Zone, and a branch line from Yangpodong to Tianshui Railway Station.
+Among them, the main line (Jiekou Town to Economic Development Zone) was planned to be the main rail transit line in Tianshui City that crosses the east-west main urban area, connecting the main urban areas of Qinzhou and Maiji districts, while taking into account the enlarging towns and economic development zones around the main urban area.

-Line 2 is a north-south line connecting Qinzhou District and Sanyangchuan.
-It mainly undertakes passenger transportation tasks in the main urban area of Tianshui City and Sanyangchuan New Area, while taking into account the role of public transportation in Sanyangchuan New Town.
+Line 2 was planned to be a north-south line connecting Qinzhou District and Sanyangchuan.
+It should have mainly undertaken passenger transportation tasks in the central urban areas of Tianshui City and Sanyangchuan New Area, while taking into account the role of public transportation in Sanyangchuan New Town.

-Line 3 is a north-south line connecting Maiji District and Maijishan Scenic Area.

-Recently, Line 1 Phase 2, including Tianshuisanzhong (Tianshui No. 3 Middle School) to Wulipu section, and Yangpodong to Yingchuanhekou section is under construction.
-There is also the section from Yingchuanhekou to Maijishan Grottoes on Line 3.
+Line 3 was another north-south line connecting Maiji District and Maijishan Scenic Area with an additional section from Yingchuanhekou to Maijishan Grottoes on Line 3.